 Threats to Wolverines

+Wolverines have eked out a living under tough conditions in the past, but the danger of climate change melting away their snowbound habitat looms large in the near future.
 Wolverines rely on deep spring snow to rear their young, so they are especially vulnerable to the loss of their alpine habitat due to climate change.
-One study suggests that wolverines may lose two-thirds of their habitat by the end of the century.
+Scientists predict that wolverines in the lower 48 states may lose two-thirds of their suitable, snow-covered habitat by the end of the century.

 Male wolverines are typically 30-40% larger than females.